kartik-v/yii2-grid/CHANGE.md

 **Date:** 24-Oct-2015

+1. (enh #347): New `defaultPagination` property to allow setting default to 'page' or 'all'.
-1. (bug #370): Enhance `EditableColumn::refreshGrid` validation.
+2. (bug #370): Enhance `EditableColumn::refreshGrid` validation.
-2. (bug #371): Allow `tag` to be set for rendering `beforeHeader`.
+3. (bug #371): Allow `tag` to be set for rendering `beforeHeader`.
+4. (enh #380): Allow toolbar and panel classes/layouts to be overridden.
-3. (bug #387): Rename Czech translation message folder from `cz` to `cs`.
+5. (bug #387): Rename Czech translation message folder from `cz` to `cs`.
-4. (enh #389): Various enhancements to table float header.
+6. (enh #389): Various enhancements to table float header.
-5. (enh #390): Perfect scroll bars plugin enhancement.
+7. (enh #390): Perfect scroll bars plugin enhancement.
-6. Various coding style enhancements, optimizations, and fixes.
+8. Various coding style enhancements, optimizations, and fixes.
-7. (enh #391): Toggle data enhancement with confirmation dialog for show all and hide maxCount.
+9. (enh #391): Toggle data enhancement with confirmation dialog for show all and hide maxCount.

 ## Version 3.0.7